 - Click the "Add A Key" button

 - (Optional) Edit the "Label" to something relevant such as "EDD on <mysite.com>"

 - Return to the MailChimp Settings in your WordPress dashboard and paste/enter the MailChimp API key into the MailChimp API Key field.

 - Choose whether or not to "Show Signup On Checkout."
-When selected, this option output a checkbox on the checkout page giving the customer the option to sign up to the mailing list selected in the next step.
+When selected, this option output a checkbox on the checkout page giving the customer the option to sign up to the mailing list selected in step 13 (below).

 - Add a short, appropriate description of the checkbox in the "Checkout Label" field.
-If left blank, the buyer will just see a checkbox with no idea what it could be for.
+If left blank, the buyer will see "Signup for the newsletter".